-PROFILE: The Robert Johnson Wood Foundation’s primary focus on mental health grants comes from its Vulnerable Populations program, which focuses on organizations that support minorities and children.
-However, some grants related to mental health projects do appear in some of its other program areas, such as the Pioneer program, which focuses on funding new and innovative projects, and the Coverage program, which provides funding to organizations that extend healthcare to under-served populations.
+PROFILE: The Robert Wood Johnson Foundation was founded by General Robert Wood Johnson II, son of a co-founder of Johnson & Johnson.
+The foundation seeks to build “a Culture of Health that provides everyone in America a fair and just opportunity for health and well-being.”
+It makes its mental health grants through its Healthy Communities program, which prioritizes organizations that support minorities and children.
+However, some grants related to mental health projects do appear in some of its other program areas, such as the Leadership for Better Health program, which focuses on funding new and innovative projects, and the Health Systems program, which provides funding to organizations that extend healthcare to under-served populations.

 The sizes of grants vary widely depending on the scope and needs of the project.
 Foundation-wide, grants typically start at $150,000 and quite often go into the millions of dollars.
-To learn more about the organizations RWJF funds, you can visit its grants database.
+To learn more about the organizations RWJF funds, grant seekers can visit its grants database.

 RWJF determines which types of grants it will fund by making calls for proposals.
 There is no set schedule for when the group makes these calls, but it does provide advance notice before the call goes out.
 The foundation does accept unsolicited proposals for the Pioneer program.